40net-cloud/fortinet-azure-solutions/FortiGate/Active-Passive-ELB-ILB/README.md

 - 2 fortigate firewalls in an active/passive deployment
 - 1 external azure standard load balancer for communication with internet
 - 1 internal azure standard load balancer to receive all internal traffic and forwarding towards azure gateways connecting expressroute or azure vpns
-- 1 vnet with 1 protected subnet and 4 subnets required for the fortigate deployment (external, internal, ha mgmt and ha sync). if using an existing vnet, it must already have 5 subnets
+- 1 vnet with 1 protected subnet and 4 subnets required for the fortigate deployment (external, internal, ha sync and ha mgmt). if using an existing vnet, it must already have 5 subnets
 - 3 public ips. the first public ip is for cluster access to/through the active fortigate. the other two pips are for management access
 - user defined routes (udr) for the protected subnets

+by default, the fortigate vms are deployed with 4 nics: the ha sync port (port3) and ha management port (port4) are kept on separate interfaces and subnets. starting with fortios 7.0.1 (mantis 670058), the ha sync and ha management functions can be combined onto a single port (port3), reducing the deployment to 3 nics per vm. this is controlled by the `fortiGateHAPortMode` template parameter (`4-NIC` or `3-NIC`, default `4-NIC`). when `3-NIC` is selected, the dedicated ha management subnet is not deployed and the management public ip is instead attached directly to port3's private ip. selecting `3-NIC` also allows the use of instance types with only 3 nics available.

 ![active/passive design](images/fgt-ap.png)